-Objective 2.1 Minimize disturbance to native aquatic plants.
+Objective 2.2 Minimize disturbance to native aquatic plants.

-Actions Lead person/group Resources Timeline Inform property owners of the importance of native aquatic vegetation to impede the establishment of additional AIS, provide food and habitat for wildlife, and protect the shoreline via distribution of educational materials or newsletter.
+Actions Lead person/group Resources Timeline Inform property owners of the importance of native aquatic vegetation to impede the establishment of additional AIS, provide food and habitat for wildlife, and protect the shoreline via educational materials provided at the annual meeting, direct mailings and in a newsletter.
 WDNR-Brenda Nordin Ongoing Encourage landowners to limit plant removal to invasive species or skimming off those that have become unrooted and free-floating.
 If plants severely impede recreation, consider hand-pulling small areas around private docks (within WDNR guidelines).
-Cleared lakebed is ideal habitat for AIS to become established, so be vigilant about watching for AIS in these areas.
-WDNR-Brenda Nordin Ongoing Regularly monitor aquatic plant community to detect and changes in lake conditions and ensure a stable population.
+Cleared lakebed is WDNR-Brenda Nordin Ongoing ideal habitat for AIS to become established, so be vigilant about watching for AIS in these areas.
+Regularly monitor aquatic plant community to detect any changes in lake conditions and ensure stable populations.
 A point-intercept survey is recommended.
-WDNR-Brenda Nordin Consultants Every 10 years is no active plant management taking place Reduce nutrient and sediment loading to lake (to limit abundance of plants and algae) by improving shoreland buffers (see Shoreland section) and implementing BMPs in the watershed (see Watershed section).
+WDNR-Brenda Nordin Consultants Every 5-10 years.
+Reduce nutrient and sediment loading to lake by improving shoreland buffers (see Shorelands section) and implementing BMPs in the watershed (see Watershed section).
 WDNR-Brenda Nordin OCLCD Ongoing